mluerig/iso_track/README.md

 |:--:|
 |**Example of iso_track output.
 Left:** fish movement over 15 minutes (from green to blue: earlier to later in time).
 Most glitches have been removed to this step.
 The trajectories can be smoothed (later in R or Python), e.g. by averaging over multiple frames per second. **Right:**  Summary of fish and isopod movement.
 This figure shows how much all isopods have moved (green line: the sum of the movement of all isopods in one second) and how much the fish has moved (red line: mean fish movement in one second).|

-**The code can be easily adapted to quantifiy movement of other animals in different environments.
-Please feel free to get in touch with me if you need help running the script or have questions about customizing it for your own study-system/organism: [moritz lürig @ eawag](http://www.eawag.ch/en/aboutus/portrait/organisation/staff/profile/moritz-luerig/show/)**
+**It's easy to add a module that can quantifiy movement of other animals in different environments.
+Please feel free to get in touch with me if you need help running the script or have questions about customizing it for your own study-system: [moritz lürig @ eawag](http://www.eawag.ch/en/aboutus/portrait/organisation/staff/profile/moritz-luerig/show/)**

 ---